Last update: July 19, 2021

 The next Research allocation submission period is September 15, 2021 - October 15, 2021.
 The year-long allocation begin date will be January 1, 2022.

 First time here?
 Check out the Resource Info page to learn about the resources available, and then visit the Startup page to get going!
 Startup, Campus Champions, and Education Allocation requests may be submitted at any time throughout the year.

 See the XSEDE Resources Catalog for a complete list of XSEDE compute, visualization and storage resources, and more details on the new systems.

-XSEDE has several new resources debuting this allocation cycle:
+XSEDE has many new resources debuting this allocation cycle:

 - Open Storage Network (OSN)

 - University of Kentucky's KyRIC

 Jetstream2, the latest NSF-supported hybrid-cloud platform, will expand the availability of flexible, on-demand, programmable cyberinfrastructure tools.
 Jetstream2 features a core cloud computing platform at Indiana University with a mix of more than 500 CPU (AMD EPYC 3rd generation), GPU (NVIDIA A100), and 1TiB large-memory nodes paired to a 14PB hybrid storage environment.
 The project also includes four regional partners with single-rack systems at Arizona State University, Cornell University, the University of Hawai'i, and the Texas Advanced Computing Center.
 Jetstream2, available to the US research community in Q42021, is configured to allow all users AI accessibility through virtual GPU (vGPU) capabilities as well as pre-built containers that include machine learning (ML) and deep learning (DL) tools.
 Jetstream2's prioritization of flexible user experience and programmatic interfaces will ease cross-disciplinary collaborations, cross-platform workflows, and workforce development.